NREL/resstock/measures/ResStockArguments/README.md

 **Slab: Thickness**

 The thickness of the slab.
 Zero can be entered if there is a dirt floor instead of a slab.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-slabs'>HPXML Slabs</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-slabs'>HPXML Slabs</a>) is used.

 - **Name:** ``slab_thickness``
 - **Type:** ``String``